 My early influences in woodworking were my two grandfathers, one a patternmaker and cabinetmaker and the other a jewelry designer who also built fine furniture for his own use.
 Although I pursued other interests for a while, receiving academic degrees in chemistry and starting off on a career in environmental protection, it was their timely inspiration that I came back to follow.

 Specialty woodworking and custom furniture making have been my trade for the past forty years, and my award-winning work has found its place in homes across the country.
 In the late hours I play jazz in the New Hampshire/Maine Seacoast area on an instrument of my own making.
 I live with my wife, award-winning poet, Audrey Bohanan, and our three cats in South Berwick, Maine.

 Please contact me to discuss design requirements or for commissioning work.
 My studio is open by appointment; please call for directions.

-(Picture above and right: Bass Violin, 7/8 size.
+(Picture : Bass Violin, 7/8 size.
 Big.
 Spruce top, maple back and ribs, ebony fingerboard and tailpiece.)